-- 110 Applicants are expected to provide the following information.
-All quantitative information submitted by applicants must be accompanied by the underlying data and a documentation of the analysis (including related calculations and methodology). - The applicants must provide information on the agreement's likely effects.
+- 124 Applicants are expected to provide the following information.
+All quantitative information submitted by applicants is expected to be accompanied by the underlying data and a documentation of the analysis (including related calculations and methodology). - 125 The applicants are expected to provide information on the agreement's likely effects.
 The level and breadth of the analysis required reflects the level of integration and scope of the agreement.
-The applicants must provide more detailed evidence for agreements that cause more substantial changes to market structure. - The Ministry can request other analyses at any point if we consider it is necessary to assess the application.
+The applicants are expected to provide more detailed evidence for agreements that cause more substantial changes to market structure. - 126 The Ministry can request other analyses at any point if we consider it is necessary to assess the application.
+During the assessment process, the Ministry can also request data and information from the applicants and other third parties, such as competitors and interested parties, to contribute to the assessment.